lenkon/to-do-list/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [To Do list: add and remove] <a name="about-project"></a>
+# 📖 [To Do list: interactive list] <a name="about-project"></a>

-> In this project, implement the CRUD (create, read, update, delete) methods will be implemented.
-All the elements of the user interface will be fully functional and the application will be completed.
+> In this project, some functionality to the application will be added to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

-**[To Do list: add and remove]** is...
+**[To Do list: interactive list]** is...

 ## 🛠 Built With <a name="built-with"></a>